ni554n/sources-for-android-sdk/README.md

 The `Sources for Android SDK` package provides instant access to the documentation and source code of system framework in Android Studio.
 Without this package, documentations will be loaded from network, and system classes has to be decompiled when you `ctrl + click` on them to view the source.

 Unfortunately, this package does not become available during the Developer Preview, which slows down debugging and development while test-driving the upcoming `compileSdkVersion`.
-This Github Actions workflow can build that package from a developing branch of the [SDK platform source repo](https://android.googlesource.com/platform/frameworks/base).
+This GitHub Actions workflow can build that package from a developing branch of the [SDK platform source repo](https://android.googlesource.com/platform/frameworks/base).

 This package can also be updated normally using the SDK updater when the official version becomes available.
 But my recommendation is to uninstall this package from the SDK Manager first; otherwise it takes a long time to install the update due to the patching mechanism of SDK update.